 In addition to this being a factor in your mortgage application process, it is also entirely likely that your solicitor or even the estate agent who is selling the property, may also ask for evidence of your deposit.

 The important thing to remember is that putting down a cash deposit is a big red flag, you shouldn’t do this.
 Any large cash deposits into your bank account will also be heavily questioned and you may even find that your mortgage application could be rejected.

 An alternative, if you are struggling to save up the initial deposit for a property purchase, is a gifted deposit.
 Gifted deposits are mostly popular with first time buyers in York.
 In doing so, a family member or friend may be able to gift you either a portion of, or the full amount of deposit.

 This in turn can help you get onto the property ladder.
 Depending on the size of the gifted deposit, it may also open you up to much better interest rates and deals.
 Please note though, that the donor will have to sign a form to make it clear that it is only a gift and not a loan.

 Furthermore, they too will be subject to proving how they built up the funds for their gift, possibly even being required to provide ID and bank statements to the mortgage lender.

 This applies more to people who already own a home, but still frequently comes up when we speak to customers.
 Of course, nobody ever buys a home expecting to be divorced or separated, but it does unfortunately happen, leaving joint finances in need of reorganisation.

 Some common questions we get asked in this situation include:

-It is also worth noting, that if you end up receiving maintenance this can sometimes be used as part of the assessable income for a mortgage.
-This might be useful if you’re also concerned about the first point regarding childcare costs
+It is also worth bearing in mind, that if you end up receiving maintenance, this can sometimes be used as part of the assessable income for your mortgage application.
+This might be useful if you’re also concerned regarding the initial point mentioned, in childcare costs.